skijit/notes/programming/dotnet/aspnet/webapi-core2.md

 ```

 ### Extensions
-- Swagger / Swashbuckle
+- **Swagger / Swashbuckle**

-- no longer using System.Web
-  - much more granular, based on NuGet packages
-- can run on full .NEt framework or .Net Core
-- .Net core
-  - modular version of .net frameowkr
-  - susbset of main frainwork
-  - portable
-  - uses .NET standard
- - LTS (Long term support) releases vs Current releases
-- Main() creates the WebHostBuilder
-- ContentRoot is base path to any content used by the application including views and web content
-  - by default: application base path for executable
-    - this might vary for different platform builds
-  - it is not the same as the webroot (wwwroot)
-- You don't remove BuildWebHost() - can lead to errors when using EF Core Migrations
-- Startup class
-  - called the Entry Point
-  - ConfigureServices
-    - used for DI
-  - Configure
-    - set up you middleware
-  - ever wonder why Startup doesn't implement an Interface?
-    - because ConfigureServices sets up DI and runs before Configure which sets up the middleware
-    - Configure should be DI'ed with the specified services, but there's no way to add all those arbitrary service parameters into a single signature
-- Middleware order matters
-  - each step in middleware decides whether to pass request on for further middleware
-  - authentication fail, will not pass it farther in the pipeline for processing
-- WebAPI uses the MVC middleware
-  - middleware: Use*()
-  - DI: Add*()
-- Core 2 adds:
-  - Metapackage:
-    - Microsoft.AspNetCore.All metapackage
-    - referenced by default for new AspNet Core 2.0 applications
-    - includes all asp.net core, EF core, and some key 3rd party packages
-  - runtime Store
-    - runtime store is a location on disk containing these packages
-    - like the gac
-    - must be set up when you install .netcore 2
-    - depends on whether you want the self-contained or framework dependent deployments
-- convention based vs attribute based routing
-  - convention-based refers to the routing table you build
-  - attribute routing is using attributes
-    - this is the recommended approach for web api's
-- Domain Model or DTO objects can have fields which, for reasons of Normalization, etc aren't in the Data Model
-  - Calculated fields
-  - Concatenate fields
-  - etc.
-- returning status codes

-  - app.UseStatusCodePages()
-    - shows you the status code in the response payload (not just in the header)

-## Resource Manipulation
-- Extra validation: call ModelState.AddModelError("FieldName", "Your Custom Validation Msg") when you spot a validation fail
-  - This lets you keep using ModelState for all validation concerns - not just what is conveniently attribute based

-- swagger is the way to go for testing out your api - start at 21.23
+  - swagger is the way to go for testing out your api
     - swagger is just a metadata format for describing apis
     - swashbuckle is the nuget package with which you can add swagger and it adds a nice testable front-end
-- in ConfigureServices()
+  - in `ConfigureServices()`
-  - services.AddSwaggerGen()
+    - `services.AddSwaggerGen()`
-- in Configure()
+  - in `Configure()`
-  - app.UseSwaggerGen()
+    - `app.UseSwaggerGen()`
-  - app.UseSwaggerUi()
+    - `app.UseSwaggerUi()`
   - wonder if you can make swagger hidden or change theming
   - it also lets you explore the returned model classes